 - To start using S3, you need to create a bucket for your account which will hold your objects.
-So click on Create bucket to add your objects in it.
+To do that, you can click on Create bucket.
+Then, follow the onscreen instructions and get your bucket created.

-- Click on the bucket and add your objects.
+- Once that is done, click on the bucket and add your objects.
 You need to make the objects public.
-So within the Overview tab, select the object(s), then click on the Actions drop-down, and select Make public.
+So within the Objects tab, select the object(s), then click on the Actions drop-down, and select Make public.

-- Now click on the Permissions tab and then click on CORS configuration.
-Paste the following inside it:
+- Now click on the Permissions tab and scroll down to the Cross-origin resource sharing (CORS) section.
+Click on Edit and then, paste the following inside it:

-- Within the Permissions tab, click on Block public access.
-Ensure that all options inside this tab are unchecked so that your objects remain public.
-Click on Edit and ensure that it is unchecked as shown below:
+Scroll up to the Block public access section and ensure all options are unchecked so that your objects remain public.
+If any option is enabled, click on Edit and ensure that it is unchecked as shown below:

 - Now, click on the arrow next to your username at the top and select My Security Credentials as shown below: